 We must be formed in community before we form others through community

 Information transfer that does not translate into transformation just turns us into heads on sticks.
 That is why we have deliberately built the Community Leadership Cohort on a heart-centered foundation of praying together, playing together, and staying together.
 We will share meals.
-We will circle the fire pit and share redemption stories.
+We will circle the fire and share redemption stories.
 We will aim for the heart and respond in prayer as the Spirit guides.
-And we’ll do all of it in spacious, modern lakeside homes set in nature.
+And we’ll do all of it in a spacious, modern lakeside home set in nature.
 In this way, we will not only work to build sound spiritual formation strategies that we can carry home, but we will also work to build friendships that will carry us when we’re home.

 We will not only work to build sound spiritual formation strategies that we can carry home, but we will also work to build friendships that will carry us when we’re home.

 How can we, as pastors, increasingly model the kind of transformational community we’re calling our people into?
-In order to lead our people deeper into community, we don’t just need greater depth of insight into our people —we need greater depth in our own souls.
+In order to lead our people deeper into community, we don’t just need greater depth of insight into our people—we need greater depth in our own souls.
 But that deepening requires us to know and be known in a community of peers.
 That deepening requires that we take time away to talk, think, pray, listen, and reflect.
 It requires margin on the page.
 If we are going to be faithful and fruitful for a lifetime, we don’t just need biblical principles and best practices.
 If we’re going to finish well, then we’ll need to pause.
 We’ll need to be pastored.

 The best strategies aren’t built in isolation